 Since 2015, we have an induction process in place for new arrivals.
-From September 2021, the induction will run from 1 to 5 days maximum.
-To make sure the programme runs smoothly and regularly new arrivals will have set admission dates every half term.
+From September 2023, the induction will run from 1 to 4 days maximum.
+To make sure the programme runs smoothly and regularly ,new arrivals will have set admission dates every half term.
+We are currently using Wednesdays as the start of the induction process.

-The length of the induction programme and the time pupils will be withdrawn from mainstream lessons will vary for each student, depending on pupils' language proficiency.
+The length of the induction programme and the time pupils will be withdrawn from mainstream lessons will vary for each student, depending on pupils' language proficiency and school experiences.
 There will be different routes of induction, depending on assessment and pupils' level of English proficiency.
 The first route is for pupils who have a good level of English.
 Pupils will spend one day with the EAL team to learn about Westbourne and have a day to settle in the academy.

 The second route will take two days and is for pupils who have some knowledge of English, but are completely new to the British education system.
 The pupils will have a chance to reinforce the main language skills needed for the curriculum as well as familiarising with the new system and the academy.

-The final route lasts 5 days.
-This last route is designed for pupils who are assessed as step one or pre-step level in their first assessment.
+The final route lasts up to 4 days.
+This last route is designed for pupils who are assessed as step one or prestep level in their first assessment.
 All pupils will attend tutor time in mainstream from their first day.